Frizzus/ssh_balancer/container/custom/README.md

 - Source other bash script for organisation

 #### global_files
-This is a folder where all files and folder inside will be added to the `/root/global_files/` directory.
+This is a directory where all files and folder inside will be added to the `/root/global_files/` directory.
 You can pass smaller scripts, configuration files and so on.

 #### sudoers.custom.d